MrHsiehVCS/unit6-pp/README.md

 Thanks for playing David!
 Have a great day!
 ```

-## BONUS
+## BONUS BONUS: Real versions of the games

 If you have time and are looking for a challenge, implement the full Blackjack game or the full Yahtzee game.
+For blackjack, the main change would be in how scores of hands are calculated (Ace is worth 11 or 1).
+For Yahtzee, the scoring methods get a bit more complicated, but the general flow of the game is the same.
+You can find the rules for both games online.

 ## GRADING BREAKDOWN

-- Attempted code in all required code: 20 points
+- Attempted code in all required sections: 20 points
 - Code is DRY and follows good method decomposition: 20 points
 - Correctly JavaDoc'ed all Code: 20 points
-- Passed all Test Cases: 40 points
+- Passed all Test Cases: 30 points
+- Manual testing of gameplay: 10 points
+Total: 100 points

+- Extra Credit for Yahtzee: 10 points
+- Extra Credit for a Yahtzee AI that regularly ties or beats Mr. Hsieh: 5 points
+- Extra Credit for full Blackjack/full Yahtzee: 5 points each